MarquisOgre/digiswap-document/products/prediction/prediction-faq.md

 In the above case, if the round ends on a DOWN result, if you committed 2 BNB to a DOWN position, you’d get a payout of \(2\*10\) × \(1-0.03\) = 19.4 BNB.
 Your profit would be 17.4 BNB \(19.4 - 2\).

 The treasury fee is currently set at 3%: this may be subject to changes, which would be announced on Digiswap’s official communication channels.
-Treasury fees are used to buy back and burn DGP tokens.
+Treasury fees are used to buy back and burn DIGIS tokens.

 ### **What are the fees?**

-3% of each round's total pot will go to the treasury, which will be used to buyback and burn DGP every Monday.
+3% of each round's total pot will go to the treasury, which will be used to buyback and burn DIGIS every Monday.

 ### What are you using for your price feed?